frangedev/RaveRadar/README.md

 - Build a public archive of rave/techno tracklists.
 - Detect unknown tracks via audio recognition.
 - Follow genre-specific trends over time.
+- Create playlists on your favorite music platforms.
+- Collaborate with the community to improve track accuracy.

 ---